ofreyssinet-ledger/whoomp/README.md

 ## Scripts

 Before I started on the website, I created some python scripts.
-My process will basically reverse engineer Android app, get latest firmware, extract firmware, analyze firmware, rebuild everything in python using the bleak BLE library.
+My process was basically reverse engineer Android app, get latest firmware, extract firmware, analyze firmware, rebuild everything in python using the bleak library.
 - `whoop.py` basic cli interface for dealing with the whoop
 - `packet.py` packet structure class and enums
 - `parser.py` this will parse the historical data packets